-The RRC considers interim progress reports submitted by provisionally approved programs related to development of the program in accordance with the program's proposed clinical and didactic curriculum once a fellow is active in the program (see Categories of Approval and Approval Period).
+The RRC considers interim progress reports submitted by provisionally approved programs related to development of the proposed clinical and didactic curriculum once a resident(s) is active in the program (see Categories of Approval and Approval Period).

 The RRC also considers progress reports submitted by existing provisionally approved and approved programs related to correction of specific areas of noncompliance with CPME standards and requirements and/or concerns identified by the RRC and/or the Council.